-Year 3 Module title Credits (number) Credits (level) C ore/ O ptional Assessment elements (include word count for assignment, length of exam etc) Learning Outcomes Assessed ( as module outline numbered list) Weighting % (or Pass/Fail only) Timing (month/ term/ semester) ACHIEVING A PASS (confirm if an assessment element, or group of elements, must be passed separately to achieve an overall pass for module) Clinical Competence and 45 6 С Portfolio (4000 words) 50 ТЗ Each assessment element must be Practice Performance Assessment 50 passed separately to achieve a pass for the Viva (20 mins) P/F module Level 6 Competencies P/F Quality and Innovation in Health and Social care 15 6 С Report (2500 words) 100 T2 Principles and Practice of Radiotherapy 3 30 6 С Examination (open book) (2.5 hours) 50 T2 Each assessment element must be passed separately to nadiotilelapy 5 Literature Review (2500 words) 50 achieve a pass for the module Dissemination of Research 30 6 С Written Report (2000 words) 100 T3

-2: Modules - additional regulations (add rows as required) Confirm any additional requirements to pass the modules listed in the above tables.
+Year 3 Year 3 Module title Credits (number) Credits (level) C ore/ O ptional Assessment elements (include word count for assignment, length of exam etc) Learning Outcomes Assessed ( as module outline numbered list) Weighting % (or Pass/Fail only) Timing (month/ term/ semester) ACHIEVING A PASS (confirm if an assessment element, or group of elements, must be passed separately to achieve an overall pass for module) Clinical Competence and 45 6 С Portfolio (5000 words) 50 ТЗ Each assessment element must be Practice Performance Assessment 50 1 1 passed separately to achieve a pass for the Viva (30 mins) P/F module Level 6 Competencies P/F Principles and Practice of Radiotherapy 3 45 6 С Examination (open book) (2.5 hours) 50 T2 Each assessment element must be passed separately to Tadiotiolapy 0 Literature Review (2500 words) 50 achieve a pass for the module Dissemination of Research 30 6 С Written Report (2000 words) 100 Т3 Must be Passed regulations (add rows as required) Confirm any additional requirements to pass the modules listed in the above tables.
 Module title Regulation Clinical Competence and Portfolio assessment: Practice In order for a candidate to be permitted to sit this assessment a minimum attendance for the term of 90% will be required, measured by attendance within MyKnowledgeMaps.
 Should a student contest the accuracy of the attendance and wish to appeal the decision not to be allowed to sit they will need to provide evidence of additional attendance.
 Any certified/documented absence for good reason will be deducted from this 90% when considering the eligibility of a candidate for entry to this assessment.
 Any candidate prevented from entering this assessment for reasons of poor attendance will be considered to have made an attempt at the assessment and will be awarded a mark of zero.
 Any subsequent attempt at this assessment will be classed as a re-sit attempt and the mark will normally be limited to a maximum mark of 40%, unless there are extenuating circumstances.
-6. Candidates will compile a portfolio of learning demonstrating their engagement and learning in a variety of practice placements.
+Candidates will compile a portfolio of learning demonstrating their engagement and learning in a variety of practice placements.
 7. Guidance for their completion will be included on Canvas.
-Performance assessment: During each main clinical placement the student will be assessed for the achievement of professional attributes according to defined criteria.
+Performance assessment: 8.
+During each main clinical placement the student will be assessed for the achievement of professional attributes according to defined criteria.
 Achievement of criteria will be determined by not less than two clinical supervisors, one of whom will be a clinical assessor, and indicated through the MKM system.
 Viva: 10.
 The two examiners are both normally from the course team.
 11. A range of questions will assess candidates' clinical applied knowledge.
 12. Questions will be agreed by the course team and internal and external examiners.
 13. The viva will be recorded for scrutiny by the external examiner.
-Competence Assessment:
+Competence Assessment: 14.
+Candidates will complete individual competencies through the MyKnowledgeMaps software provided at the commencement of the module.
+15. All level six competencies must normally be met.